 The proceedings for compensation of damages upon claims of relatives of the twenty kidnapped and murdered passengers from the Belgrade-Bar train at Štrpci station in 1993 were led before the courts in Montenegro and Serbia.
-Individual proceedings were conducted in Montenegro before the basic courts in Podgorica, Bar, Berane, Rožaje, Plav, and five before the courts in Bijelo Polje.101 Lawsuits were filed against the state on the basis of the so-called objective responsibility of state authorities to protect the citizens, because the train had been accompanied by a police patrol which failed to respond to kidnappings.102
+Individual proceedings were conducted in Montenegro before the basic courts in Podgorica, Bar, Berane, Rožaje, Plav, and five before the courts in Bijelo Polje.
+Lawsuits were filed against the state on the basis of the so-called objective responsibility of state authorities to protect the citizens, because the train had been accompanied by a police patrol which failed to respond to kidnappings.
+102

-For the death of a child, mothers in Montenegro were awarded uneven amounts of compensation - in one case \in 15,000 was awarded in a final decision, and \in 20,000 in another.
-Siblings were awarded from \in 12,000 to \in 15,000 per claimant.
+For the death of a child, mothers in Montenegro were awarded uneven amounts of compensation - in one case $\in$ 15,000 was awarded in a final decision, and $\in$ 20,000 in another.
+Siblings were awarded from $\in$ 12,000 to $\in$ 15,000 per claimant.
 These figures are within the limits of the amount of non-pecuniary damages provided for in the Legal opinions of the Civil Division of the Podgorica High Court in 2004, but they could have been higher, given the extremely difficult circumstances of this war crime.
+Damages awarded by Montenegrin courts were significantly higher than those awarded by courts in Serbia, however, according to the legal representative of the victims Velija Murić, the practice has improved after a peaceful protest held in front of the High Court in Bijelo Polje.
+The protest was held as a result of extremely

-101 Information provided by attorney at law Velija Murić, legal representative of the claimants, July 2016.
+&lt;sup>101 Information provided by attorney at law Velija Murić, legal representative of the claimants, July 2016.

-102 Former Art.
+&lt;sup>102 Former Art.
 180 of Law on Obligations of the Federal Republic of Yugoslavia, current Art.
 187, para 1 of Law on Obligations of Montenegro, Official Gazette of Montenegro, 48/2008.

-Damages awarded by Montenegrin courts were significantly higher than those awarded by courts in Serbia103, however, according to the legal representative of the victims Velija Murić, the practice has improved after a peaceful protest held in front of the High Court in Bijelo Polje.104 The protest was held as a result of extremely lengthy trials before the second instance court and its practice of upholding the judgments awarding offensively low amounts of compensation.105
+A few days before marking the anniversary of the crime in Štrpci in 2004, the Municipal Court in lengthy trials before the second instance court and its practice of upholding the judgments awarding offensively low amounts of compensation.